 Issue 2 – Crafty Calligraphers

-A calligraphy showcase featuring artists who letter on ceramics, leather, fabric, glass, metal, resin, rock, wood signage, acrylic, and cookies.
+Looking for ideas on how to use calligraphy to brighten other people's lives?
+Or to create something special for yourself?
+This issue is a calligraphy showcase of artists who letter on ceramics, leather, fabric, glass, metal, resin, rock, wood signage, acrylic, and cookies.

 Metal Engraving - Detail is the name of the game with master engraver Rick Simmons' intricate designs.